 Under this broader view, “imminence” is a more flexible concept, one that “incorporates considerations of the relevant window of opportunity, the possibility of reducing collateral damage to civilians, and the likelihood of heading off future disastrous attacks on Americans.”
 I think we can all agree that those are important considerations, but we should also all agree that they have nothing to do with what “imminent” means.
 This is a perfectly good English word meaning “coming on shortly” or in American, “about to happen.”
 Of course, this is the whole reason they are using that word: they want to make it sound like something’s “about to happen” and so we really had no choice.
-But their definition of the term has nothing to do with its English meaning.
+But their definition of the term has nothing to do with its actual meaning.

 The memo then gives examples making this even more clear.
 A citizen could pose an “imminent threat of violent attack” where he is a “[senior?] operational leader of al-Qa’ida or an associated force and is personally and continually involved in planning terrorist attacks.”
 I actually don’t have much of a problem with such a person being blown up (assuming there is any such person), but there’s nothing “imminent” about sitting around and planning, and so I don’t see the issue with at least getting a warrant before you kill him, for God’s sake.

-“Moreover,” it continues, causing another “uh-oh” moment, if an al-Qa’ida member “has recently been involved in activities posing an imminent threat of violent attack … and there is no evidence suggesting that he has renounced or abandoned such activities, that member’s involvement in al-Qa’ida’s continuing terrorist campaign … would support the conclusion that the member poses an imminent threat.”
+“Moreover,” it continues, if an al-Qa’ida member “has recently been involved in activities posing an imminent threat of violent attack … and there is no evidence suggesting that he has renounced or abandoned such activities, that member’s involvement in al-Qa’ida’s continuing terrorist campaign … would support the conclusion that the member poses an imminent threat.”
 Well, no, it wouldn’t.
 It would support the conclusion that he recently posed an imminent threat.
 If he still in fact poses one, that’s one thing.
 But I mean, are you guys not clear on the difference between past and future?

 Just to be clear, what they are saying there is that if they deem a citizen to be an al-Qa’ida operational leader (senior, of course), and he has ever been “involved in activities posing an imminent threat,” then they can kill him whenever they get around to it because he will always be an imminent threat.
-Again, we could argue about some facets of that, but not about the meaning of “imminent.”
+Again, we could argue about some aspects of that, but not about the meaning of “imminent.”

 The memo also concludes that, “assuming a lethal operation targeting a U.S. citizen … would result in a ‘seizure’ under the Fourth Amendment”—and gosh, it kind of seems like it would—said operation would not be unconstitutional.
 The memo rightly points out that the legal test balances “the nature and quality of the intrusion on the individual’s Fourth Amendment interests against the importance of the governmental interests alleged to justify the intrusion.”
 Here, the intrusion involves blowing the person up, so the governmental interest needs to be relatively important.
 In a two-sentence analysis, the memo says that if the other conditions were met—e.g., an informed, high-level official has determined he poses an imminent threat to someone—bombs away.

 The memo compares the situation to one where an officer has probable cause to believe a suspect is dangerous and may hurt someone or may escape.
 But in that situation, the officer’s decision will be reviewed by somebody, so there are at least some checks and balances.
 Here, the President decides.
 There is no review and no appeal.
 The family can’t even sue.
-Also, the manipulation of the word “imminent” is an inherent problem here as well.
+Also, the manipulation of the word “imminent” is an inherent problem here too.
 If their definition applied, if someone had “recently posed an imminent threat” and might do so again someday, any cop who ran across him later could just kill him, just to be safe.
 Comfortable with that?

 Finally (and sorry for the long post, though its ending is imminent), the memo considers whether killing a U.S. citizen might violate certain laws against killing U.S. citizens.
 No bonus points will be given for correctly guessing its conclusion, but you might not guess the rationale.
 Because there isn’t one, really.
 Those laws only apply to unlawful killings, it says.
 We just got done saying these killings are not “unlawful,” and therefore they are not against the law.
 Questions?